aschmied/notes/tools/pandas-data-exploration/pandas-data-exploration.md

         import seaborn as sns
         ax = sns.heatmap(crime, square=True)
-        plt.subplots_adjust(bottom=0.3) # This makes more space for the long x-axis labels plt.show()
+        plt.subplots_adjust(bottom=0.3) # This makes more space for the x-axis labels since province names are long plt.show()

-    The colour in this plot can make trends much easier to spot.
+    The colour in this plot can make trends easier to spot.
 For example, I was surprised to notice that Ontario and Quebec tend to have lower crime rates.
-I expected them to be higher because they contain the largest cities.
+I expected them to be higher because they contain the largest cities

 * For much more on data visualization see the blog posts by [neelutiwari](https://www.analyticsvidhya.com/blog/2021/07/how-to-perform-data-visualization-with-pandas/) and [Marcelino](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python)